-Our failure to obtain sufficient funds to meet our capital requirements could have a material adverse effect on our ability to match the production of Trex with demand for our products.
+Our failure to obtain sufficient funds to meet our capital requirements could have a material adverse effect on our business, operating results and financial condition.
 We made capital expenditures aggregating \$121.5 million in 1999, 2000 and 2001, primarily to expand manufacturing capacity.
 We estimate that our capital expenditures in 2002 will total approximately \$6.2 million since increased utilization of our existing capacity has been sufficient to meet the demand for Trex in 2002.
 We expect that our capital requirements will be significantly higher in 2003 and subsequent years as we complete our construction in process and then invest in additional production lines and facilities to meet an anticipated increase in the demand for our products.
 We expect that it may be necessary to obtain financing for our capital requirements through bank borrowings or the issuance of debt or equity securities.
-We may not be able to obtain all of the required financing on terms we will find acceptable.
+We cannot be sure that we will be able to obtain all of the required financing on terms we will find acceptable.